- What is (conventional) PCR?

 - How do I enroll in the online FedEx reduced rate program?

 - Enrollment is easy.
-Visit http://www.vetmed.ucdavis.edu/vme/taqmanservice/forms.html for an enrollment form.
-Fill out the form and FAX it back to the lab.
-Within one working day we will FAX you instructions with a username and password.
+An enrollment form can be found on the Veterinary Diagnostics section of our website.
+Fill out the form and FAX it back to the lab (or call for an email address).
+Within one working day we will FAX/email you instructions with a userID and password.
 Clients who enroll will receive ~50% off of standard FedEx shipping rates.
 More information can be found on the enrollment form.

 - How do I ship a sample to you?
 How should the sample be packaged?

-- Complete shipping instructions can be found in our sample submission packet or call the lab to have a copy faxed.
+- Complete shipping instructions can be found in our Sample Submission Packet or call the lab to have a copy emailed.
 All samples need to be shipped with an icepack in a Styrofoam container via overnight delivery.
 This preserves the integrity of the DNA/RNA during outside temperature fluctuations.
 If possible, please put the sample submission form in a separate plastic bag to protect it from condensation from the ice pack or leaky samples.
 All tubes should be wrapped in something padded (i.e. bubble wrap, vet wrap, paper) to prevent them from breaking during shipping.
 We receive deliveries from FedEx, IDEXX, DHL, and UPS.
 DO NOT ship samples through USPS.
 Many times the packages are retained at the main post office on central campus for several days before being distributed.

 - Do you have an IDEXX account?